methodstudios/rez/src/compiled/version/README.md

 ## Comparisons

-`bool` template argument is only used to match the specialization, and to call proper overloaded comparison operator, but during comparision itself, aforementioned `bool` value is discarded.
+`bool` template argument is only used to match the specialization, and to call proper overloaded comparison operator, but during comparison itself, aforementioned `bool` value is discarded.

 Partial specialization for `ComparableValue<T, false>`: